Swimming pool owners facing chlorine shortages and higher prices this summer

 Pool stores say chlorine pucks or granular chlorine are still available and many pool owners also use salt water systems, but liquid chlorine will be more scare this summer and expensive.

-"It's like anything, if you need it you are going to have to pay for it,” Ptasznyk said,
+"It's like anything," Ptasznyk said.
+"If you need it you are going to have to pay for it.”

 It's not clear if the supply chain issues involving liquid chlorine will persist throughout the summer months, but if you use it, you may want to stock up on it when you can.